 Hollywood and other media like video games rarely get the military right.
 Despite having advisors on hand, accuracy often takes a back seat to entertainment.
 Things like whisper-quiet suppressors and helicopters falling out of the sky have become so prevalent in media that the general public accepts them as fact.
 One of the worst types of offenses depicted in military media is language.
-Certain words and phrases have worked their way into television, games, and movies that simply aren’t used or shouldn’t be used in the military.
+Certain words and military phrases have worked their way into television, games, and movies that simply aren’t used or shouldn’t be used at all.

 This is one of the worst and most common offenses.
 Short for helicopter, troops just don’t say chopper anymore.
 The term was used by previous military generations, but its continued use in depictions of the modern military is simply inaccurate.
 Today, the words “helo” and “bird” are the more accepted terms for rotary-wing aircraft.